 This year there have been 835 entries in total.
 In two pre-jury rounds, first by Christine Schöpf, Juergen Hagler, and Nana Thurner, then in an online rating by the jurors Alex Verhaest, Ina Conradi, Birgitta Hosea, Ferdi Alici, and Nobuaki Doi, the count has been reduced to the more manageable number of 165 productions, considering the three days of deliberation.
 These also form the foundation for the programs of this year’s Ars Electronica Animation Festival.

-Guest screenings by Anifilm Třeboň, Digital Media – Hagenberg Campus, Filmakademie Baden-Württemberg, ISCA (International Students Creative Award) and the Japan Media Arts Festival will also be shown in September.
-Young filmmakers under the age of ten were selected in the Young Animations category.
-A studio feature of Platige Image shows animated short films from the last 20 years.
-All in all, the programme provides an exciting insight into current international productions of digital film.
-Ars Electronica Animation Festival Director Jürgen Hagler revealed even more about it in this interview.
+Additionally, there are guest screenings by Anifilm Třeboň, Digital Media — Hagenberg Campus, Animationsinstitut of the Film Academy Baden-Württemberg, ISCA (International Students Creative Award) and Japan Media Arts Festival.
+Young filmmakers will be presented in the Young Animations category.
+A studio feature from Platige Image shows animated short movies from the last 20 years.
+All in all, the program provides an interesting insight into current international productions of digital filmmaking.

 The seventeen programs of this year’s Ars Electronica Animation Festival are once again an international showcase of excellence in current digital filmmaking.
 Visitors can experience these programs in several screening rooms at the POSTCITY, Art Thinking House.

 Boy transcoded from phosphene | Promenade (excerpt) | WHERE DO WE GO | Seven Experiments in Procedural Animation | tx-reverse

 Serial Parallels | Influencers | In Trance It | Beauty = Function

 The program shows the prize-winning works selected by the jury and showcases current productions from an artistic, substantial, cultural, and cutting-edge technological perspective.